stjerngren/bifrost/readme.md

 ```
 pip install git+https://github.com/axelstjerngren/level-4-project#"egg=bifrost&subdirectory=bifrost"
 ```
 This will enable to you to use the latest version of Bifrost.
+If you want to install from source, please see the advanced instructions.

 **N.B You need to have Apache TVM installed.
 You can find installation instructions [here](https://tvm.apache.org/docs/install/index.html).**